Matt Campbell (racing driver)

 Matt Campbell (born 17 February 1995) is an Australian racing car driver, specialising in sports car racing.
 He is a Porsche factory driver, having formerly been a junior then young professional.
-Campbell won the 2022 IMSA SportsCar Championship in the GTD Pro class (with Jaminet) and is now a full-time driver of the #5 Porsche 963 for Porsche Penske Motorsport in the World Endurance Championship in the Hypercar class.
+Campbell won the 2022 IMSA SportsCar Championship in the GTD Pro class (with Jaminet) and is now a full-time driver of the No. 5 Porsche 963 for Porsche Penske Motorsport in the World Endurance Championship in the Hypercar class.
 Campbell won the 2016 Porsche Carrera Cup Australia driving for McElrea Racing.
 Campbell moved to Germany in 2017 and was third in the 2017 Porsche Supercup.
 He has a victory in the LMGTE Am Class at the 2018 24 Hours of Le Mans.
 Campbell also won overall the Bathurst 12 Hour in 2019 and 2024, driving a Porsche 911 GT3 R for Earl Bamber Motorsport and Manthey Racing respectively.

 Racing career

 Early career

 When Campbell was 14, he got a Datsun 1200 coupe, he raced with that with the support of his mother.
 Campbell's grandfather Bill and aunt Teresa are both racing drivers, Bill managed Morgan Park Raceway in the family's home town of Warwick for many years until his death in 2015.
 Matt then got some driver coaching and entered the Queensland and Australian Formula Ford Series racing with Synergy Motorsport in the national series.